The Best Fatty Liver Diet: Modified Mediterranean Diet

 But overall I am feeding my body 95% less sugar than was before being diagnosed.
 And if I managed to do it, you can do it too!

-When I cheat, I make sure to make it no less than two days per month when it comes to these complex sweets.
 But sooner rather than later you will learn to go for the less sweet and unhealthy options and you will find the sweets you used to eat gross and horrible.

 I am not counting fruits here, which, as I said, can be consumed multiple times per day and are actually a perfect desert – one you’ll have to get used with actually!